deepcausality-rs/fluvio-examples/README.md

 QuestDB is an open-source high performance time series database with enhanced SQL analytics for time series data.
 Read more on the [QuestDB website](https://questdb.io).

-### 👉 **Example Project**

-This project is a simple example of how to use Fluvio and DeepCausality to build a real-time causal inference pipeline.
-Specifically, the project illustrates:

-1) How to replay and resample trade data.
-2) How to analyze trade data in real-time using causal inference.
-3) How to pass forward causal inference results to downstream systems via Fluvio's in-flight computation.

 ### 👉 **Technologies used:**